 Again, employing another Wittgensteinian theme to which we shall return shortly, mystical theology in this respect (as opposed to speculative theology) does not so much ‘say’ as ‘show’ its truth.

-So how then does this ‘mystical theology’ go about its work of showing?
+So, how then does this ‘mystical theology’ go about its work of showing?
 And indeed, how might the mystical therapist go about their work of developing this mystical approach in their practice?
-We shall move to that shortly via the insights of early analytical psychology however before we leave the foundational texts of the theologia mystica, especially Dionysius, it is important to note that very early on Dionysius (as with other great proponents of the art such as Meister Eckhart) realised that much of the work of the practice will be held in interpretation of our speech of the ineffable.
+We shall move to that shortly via the insights of early analytical psychology; however, before we leave the foundational texts of the theologia mystica, especially Dionysius, it is important to note that very early on Dionysius (as with other great proponents of the art such as Meister Eckhart) realised that much of the work of the practice will be held in interpretation of our speech of the ineffable.
 As Dionysius puts it in The Divine Names:

 We must not dare to resort to words or conceptions concerning that hidden divinity which transcends being, apart from what the sacred scriptures have divinely revealed.
 Since the unknowing of what is beyond being is something above and beyond speech, mind or being itself, one should ascribe to it an understanding beyond being.
 (Dionysius the Areopagite 1987, p.
 49)

-In passages such as this, transcribed into English by Luibheid in his text as ‘beyond being, beyond speech’ etc., Dionyius creates his own neologic hyper- terms to express that moment when as we talk of the ineffable, to use Wittgenstein’s terms again, ‘language goes on holiday’ (Wittgenstein 2001, p.
+In passages such as this, transcribed into English by Luibheid in his text as ‘beyond being, beyond speech,’ etc., Dionyius creates his own neologic hyper- terms to express that moment when as we talk of the ineffable, to use Wittgenstein’s terms again, ‘language goes on holiday’ (Wittgenstein 2001, p.
 16, §38).
 The ineffable for Dionysius in this discourse is beyond all terms of affirmation and denial and really at the edge of speech itself.
 This is the mūs/mūstikos of the early Christian tradition to which we referred earlier.
 For Dionysius, as a Christian author, the ineffable signifier is provided by the Christian scriptures (Dionysius’ ‘divine oracles’) and liturgy.
 As McGinn puts it:

 What cannot be demonstrated by the Church is according to Dionysius made present both on the material level of symbols used by scripture and in liturgy and also by extension, on the conceptual or intellectual level, where the negation of names and eventually the removal of both affirmation and negation bring the soul to union with the divine mystery.
 (McGinn 1991, p.
 173)